-On April 18, 1925, Bob Kaufman was born in New Orleans, Louisiana, one of thirteen children.
-His mother was a black Catholic from Martinique, his father a German Orthodox Jew.
+Bob Kaufman was born in New Orleans on April 18, 1925.
+He was one of thirteen children born to a Black Catholic mother from Martinique; his father was a German Orthodox Jew.
 As a child, Kaufman took part in both Catholic and Jewish religious services; he was also exposed to the voodoo beliefs of his maternal grandmother.
 At the age of thirteen, he ran away and joined the Merchant Marine, surviving four shipwrecks and circumnavigating the globe nine times in the next twenty years.

 When Kaufman left the Merchant Marine in the early 1940s, he went to New York City to study literature at the New School, where he met William S. Burroughs and Allen Ginsberg.
 The three went to San Francisco, joining Gregory Corso, Jack Kerouac, and Lawrence Ferlinghetti at the center of the Beat scene.
 Drawing inspiration from the improvisatory bebop jazz featured at the Beats’ favorite North Beach watering holes, Kaufman began reciting his spontaneous compositions in bars and coffeehouses and on the streets, earning himself the nickname of “The Original Bebop Man.”
 Hardly any of this early material was written down; most of his publications were transcribed from his oral performances.